[Page updated: 11-18-21]

 Final Presentation Guidelines & Requirements

-Teams will be asked to give a presentation and answer questions from a panel of judges regarding their business model executive summary, presentation, and video.
+Teams will be asked to give a presentation and answer questions from a panel of judges regarding their business model summary, presentation, and video.
 Eight minutes will be given for the presentation.
 The first 3 minutes will be used for the presentation with the remaining five being used for a question and answer period from the judges.
-Business formal attire is suggested.
-The final presentation will take place online due to current restrictions.
+Business-formal or team-logo attire is suggested.
+The final presentation will take place in person at Lassonde Studios.

 Presentations should have impact and be brief.
 Most teams will not be able to present all the aspects of their business during the allotted time.
-The presentation should reinforce and augment the executive summary submitted by the team in round 1.
+The presentation should reinforce and augment the business model summary submitted by the team in round 1.
 Teams using a presentation will be required to submit all their presentation files by the deadline (see timeline for details).
 Presentations will be given in person, supplemented by a computer with a projector provided by the OQ student leadership team.
 The ONLY presentation file types allowed are PowerPoint or PDF.
 Keynote, Prezi and other file types are NOT allowed.

 - Round 1 results will be announced on the OQ website and via email (see timeline for details).